The American basketball star became a millionaire by playing in a Russian club sponsored by a thief in law

 Byrd said that after two seasons of playing in Europe, Russian billionaire Shabtai Kalmanovich recruited her to Euroleague Spartak Moscow.

 “He said, ‘You know, I have a lot of money.
-And, you know, some people love to gamble.
-Some people love to buy cars.
-I love spending my money on women's basketball,” the athlete said of her recruitment.
+And, you know, some people like to gamble.
+Some people like to buy cars.
+I like to spend my money on women’s basketball,” the athlete said about her recruitment.

 Kalmanovich paid Bird 10 times what she earned in the WNBA.
 When asked if the money changed her life, Byrd said yes.

 “Absolutely,” she said.
-“I became a millionaire because of it.”
+“I became a millionaire because of this.”

 Kalmanovich spoiled his players, and the payments were not limited to wages.

-“Everything was literally first class,” Byrd said.
-We have stayed in the best hotels.
-We lived in the best hotel in Paris."
+“Everything was literally first class,” Bird said. — We stayed in the best hotels.
+We stayed in the best hotel in Paris."

 Diana Taurasi, her teammate, said they were also given a "mini mansion" with a pool and spa.
 According to them, Kalmanovich even gave American players his credit card to go shopping, telling the women to "buy whatever you want."

-“I was like, ‘Should I buy this $3000 Louis Vuitton bag that I would never buy?
-Yes, I will buy and I will buy two - one for me and one for Jessica Taurasi," she said, referring to her sister.
+“I was thinking, 'Should I buy this $3000 Louis Vuitton bag that I would never buy?
+Yes, I will, and I will buy two—one for me and one for Jessica Taurasi,” she said, referring to her sister.

 Taurasi continued, “We get in the car and we have something like 25, 30 bags.
 I feel like we robbed a bank."